LearnersGuild/cos/GLOSSARY.md

 I am here now: Undistracted, attuned, and aware.

 ## Realness
-- I allow myself to be seen and known
+I allow myself to be seen and known.
-- I lower my filters and expose a more true me
+I lower my filters and expose a more true me.

 ## Reliability
-I minimize the gap between my word and behavior
+I minimize the gap between my word and behavior.

 ## Stakeholder
 Stakeholders include all partners and learners in addition to affinity organizations, investors, board, customers, and anyone else interacting with—or impacted by—Learners Guild.

 ## Transparency
-- We don’t hide helpful information from each other unless it will cause harm
+We don’t hide helpful information from each other unless it will cause harm.
-- We expose our failures risking safety for truth
+We expose our failures risking safety for truth.

 ## Growth Mindset
 We believe in neuroplasticity and evaluate each other and ourselves based on our actions, not on our qualities or identities.

 ## Dedication
-I am committed to our shared purpose, and determined to achieve it
+I am committed to our shared purpose, and determined to achieve it.

 ## Purposeful
-I have an understood place in the concert of our company
+I have an understood place in the concert of our company.

 ## Whole Heartedness
-- I embrace everything: the full catastrophe
+I embrace everything: the full catastrophe.
-- I engage authentically, with courage and compassion
+I engage authentically, with courage and compassion.

 ## Clarity
 We make what is implicit explicit, and we record it.

 ## Integrity
-- I am honest and morally upright
+I am honest and morally upright.
-- I minimize the gap between my internal world and external behavior
+I minimize the gap between my internal world and external behavior.
-- I harmonize different parts of myself: heart, mind & body
+I harmonize different parts of myself: heart, mind & body.
-- I consistently prove myself worthy of others’ trust.
+I consistently prove myself worthy of others’ trust.

 ## Boundaries
-We have crisp definitions of where something ends and something else begins
+We have crisp definitions of where something ends and something else begins.

 ## Vulnerability
 I deliberately allow myself to be impacted by others.